dimsp4/pagination-harvest/README.md

 A blazing fast, parallelized data harvester for paginated APIs.
 **pagination-harvest** helps you gather all data from APIs that return paginated results, with automatic parallel fetching, retries, and progress callbacks.
-It supports both [Axios](https://axios-http.com/) and custom fetchers—making it flexible for any backend or frontend project.
+It supports any custom fetcher (Axios, fetch API, etc.) making it highly flexible for any backend, frontend, or custom API architecture.

 ---